alvindimas05/AriKeys/README.md

-AriKeys is a client-side mod for Minecraft, which allows your client to receive and send keypresses between servers using the AriKeys plugin.
+MythicKeys is a client-side mod for Minecraft, which allows your client to receive and send keypresses between servers using the MythicKeys plugin.
-This mod must be used on a server utilizing the [AriKeysPlugin](https://www.spigotmc.org/resources/arikeysplugin-custom-keybinds.105968/) to add proper functionality.
+This mod must be used on a server utilizing the [MythicKeysPlugin](https://www.spigotmc.org/resources/mythickeysplugin-custom-keybinds.105968/) to add proper functionality.

 Latest supported Minecraft version: **1.21**